ulandj/multi-k8s/deployment cheat sheet.md

 Scroll down to Platform and select Docker

-The Platform Branch should be automatically set to Docker Running on 64bit Amazon Linux 2.
+The Platform Branch should be automatically set to **Docker Running on 64bit Amazon Linux 2**.

 Click Create Application